Kronos-orm/Kronos-orm/src/app/docs/en/6.concept/2.database-first/index.md

 4. **Facilitate database maintenance**: In the process of database design and change, developers can update the generated code model through ORM tools to ensure the consistency of the data model and database structure.
-5. **Lower decoupling from code**: Since the data model is generated directly from the database, any changes to the database structure need to be updated to the model code through the ORM tool.
+5. **Lower decoupling from code**: Since the data model is generated directly from the database, any changes to the database structure need to be UPDATED to the model code through the ORM tool.
 This lower decoupling is suitable for scenarios with strict database design and management.

 ### Example